marcusxmanley/marcusxmanley/README.md

 # Marcus Manley, Berlin

-I'm Marcus Manley, a level 7 programmer from Berlin.
+I'm Marcus Manley, a level 7 programming student from Berlin.
 I'm `mmanley-` at _42_.

 For questions, comments, or chit-chat write to [marcusxmanley@gmail.com](mailto:marcusxmanley@gmail.com).

 ## Learning to program

-I will start studying coding at [_42_ Berlin](https://42berlin.de) in December 2022.
-The core curriculum will take about a year.
+I will start studying programming at [_42_ Berlin](https://42berlin.de) in December 2022.
+The core curriculum will take about a year, the entire program including internships and specialized studies from two to five years.

 I started coding in August 2022 with the [_42_ piscine](https://42berlin.de/the-piscine-at-42/), so I'm doing the typical beginner's curriculum: